Staying Focused as an Online Student

 Online learning affords stay-at-home parents the opportunity to continue their education.
-As much of a blessing as it might be to many nontraditional students, it doesn’t mean there aren’t unique challenges attached.
-Between raising kids, housework or maintenance and other distractions, the process of earning a degree or certificate is often far more complicated than that of traditional students.
+As much of a blessing as it might be to many nontraditional students, there are unique challenges attached.
+Between raising kids, housework or studying and, other distractions, the process of earning a degree or certificate is often far more complicated than that of traditional students.
 It’s not an entirely impossible task, though; it just takes a little planning, a smidgen of patience and effective communication.

 Avoid technology and the Web itself

 While both of these modern marvels facilitate the online learning process, technology – namely cellphones, tablets, etc. – and the Internet can be a huge distraction.
 According to NBC News, studies have found that those who are interrupted by technology scored 20 percent lower on basic cognition tests.
 To avoid temptation, place those devices in another room; or, better yet, have a family member hide them somewhere.
-If possible, avoid the lure of surfing the Web by trying to limit wasteful Web surfing.
+If possible, avoid the lure of browsing the internet by trying to limit wasteful Web use.ou can set parent controls on your phone, computer, or tablet to help minimize the time you spend on apps like Twitter or Instagram.
 If you love exploring, say, Twitter, set hourly alarms and allow yourself a 10-minute break.
 In this way, you’re effectively creating an incentive for all your hard work.

 On the other hand, embrace technology